ngocp-0847/agent-kit/README.md

 - Creates a separate data directory in `~/Library/Application Support/`
 - Re-signs the app with an ad-hoc signature
 - Each instance can be logged into with a different Cursor account
+- Reinstall refreshes the instance with the latest Cursor version while preserving your data

 **Example workflow:**
 ```bash